Thesis prizes and contests

 How to nominate candidates?

-The letter can be signed by the thesis director; or the Chair of the academic unit or the Director of Graduate Studies.
-Also provide the student's curriculum vitae, including any publications.
+The letter must be signed by the nominee’s thesis supervisor, the chair of the nominee’s academic unit or the director of graduate studies.

-The winners are chosen in February-March from among the eligible theses for the previous calendar year.
+The winners are chosen in February-March among the recommendations of the faculties.

 Presentation of prizes